 Over the last few years Our Secret Garden has continually evolved to enrich teaching and learning at the school including participation in RHS Chelsea Flower Show, Hampton Court Palace Flower Show, Capel Manor Gardens Show, Bexley in Bloom plus Coolings Centenary Horticultural Show and Capital Growth Harvest-ometer Challenge.
-Working closely with Woodlands Farm we also have our own allotment plot for growing additional produce.
 Our chickens keep us all busy and give the pupils opportunity to collect and eat fresh eggs whilst our observation bee hive allows the pupils to see the bees at work in the hive.
 This gives them real insight into the vital role that bees have to play in pollination and the pupils take an active role in looking after the bees.
 Charlton Manor honey is areal bonus for all our pupils, staff and parents.

-Charlton Manor pupils travelled to Germany in 2014 to assist in the planning and development of a new school garden at Mittelschule Schelitz, Bavaria and closer to home have been working on a new community garden project at Woodlands Farm with horticulturalist Chris Collins.
+Charlton Manor pupils travelled to Germany in 2014 to assist in the planning and development of a new school garden at Mittelschule Schelitz, Bavaria.

 Looking ahead, we’re always hoping for a bumper crop of fruit and vegetables which are cooked and consumed in our dining centre kitchen, cooking lessons in our fully functional teaching kitchen and for produce sales in our ‘Sweet Pickings’ shop.